 Along the way, when I was discouraged, a reader comment raised my morale, kept me churning out words, especially those from Mike P. Friends from high school that I had not seen or spoken to in years, self-identified as some of my greatest fans.
 As I have never advertised my book — only publicity was Cheri mentioning it on her Facebook — I was surprised when some professors, and others, at the University of Denver, fortuitously discovered my book, and sent me congratulatory notes.

 Thanks to my pets for their unconditional love.
 Nevertheless, when one landed in my lap, then laptop, and another started chewing on my cane, it was a none too subtle demand for me to take a break and them for a walk.

-When my beautiful, wonderful and understanding wife, Cheri, signed on for this project, she couldn’t have imagined that I’d be working on this autobiography, three years plus.
+When my beautiful, wonderful and understanding wife, Cheri, signed on for this project, she couldn’t have imagined that I’d be working on this autobiography, four years.
 She was at times frustrated, nevertheless, she encouraged me, kept me on some semblance of a schedule, and most importantly, she made sure I completed My Life At The Limit — inspiring me to finally fulfill a promise I made to myself and others more than 50 years ago.

 If you enjoyed my book, appreciated my efforts or would like to see more of my work, and wish to make a donation, contact me at: firstname.lastname@example.org